Medical education in Australia: Syllabus

-Most learning is multi-modal and include traditional didactic learning through lectures, workshops, seminars, clinical simulation and tutorials, group-based tutorials such as Cased-Base-Learning (CBL) or Problem-Based-Learning (PBL), in addition to any hospital facilitated educational activities.
+Most learning is multi-modal and include traditional didactic learning through lectures, workshops, seminars, clinical simulation and tutorials, group-based tutorials such as Case-Based-Learning (CBL) or Problem-Based-Learning (PBL), in addition to any hospital facilitated educational activities.

 Research project(s) are mandatory in the Master's level MD programs and optional in the Bachelor's level MBBS programs.
 This is in addition to encouraging students to be able to critically appraise literature and practice Evidence Based Medicine.

 Assessments commonly include a mixture of written (MCQ, EMQ, short and long answer) and clinical exams (OSCE) at the end of each term or unit.
-It is important to note that unlike our counterparts in the United States where there is a standardised exam (USMLE) across the country in order to become licensed to practise medicine, Australian medical school exit exams are set by the individual medical school and serve as the qualifying exam to be eligible for Medical Board registration.
+Unlike in the United States where there is a standardised exam (USMLE) across the country in order to become licensed to practise medicine, Australian medical school exit exams are set by the individual medical school and serve as the qualifying exam to be eligible for Medical Board registration.
 Successful completion of medical school allows the graduate to be registered provisionally with the Medical Board and proceed to applying for an internship.
 It is not until speciality training where there are standardised examinations held across the nation that is facilitated by respective medical speciality colleges.

 Current Australian medical schools and their basic qualifying medical degrees are listed below: